 C/C++, data-flow, task-graphs, OSEK tasks, POSIX Threads

-Sophisticated optimization techniques allow to automatically choose the optimal mapping of processes to heterogeneous cores and accelerators, the fastest mapping of logical channels to platform interconnects and memories, and the most effective memory allocation for the buffers used for inter-process communication.
+Sophisticated optimization techniques allow the selection of the optimal mapping of processes to heterogeneous cores and accelerators, the fastest mapping of logical channels to platform interconnects and memories, and the most effective memory allocation for the buffers used for inter-process communication.
 Available optimization criteria are performance, power and memory, while a large number of different real-time and resource constraints are respected at the same time.

-The user-editable, abstract multicore platform model allows not only to distribute an application to a fixed platform, but to multiple platforms at the same time as well.
+The user-editable, abstract multicore platform model distributes an application not only to a fixed platform, but to multiple platforms at the same time as well.
 It enables architects to search for the ideal off-the-shelf multicore platform for a given application and supports “what if” analysis with respect to software and hardware changes to drive exploration, design, and evolution for next generation multicore systems.

-It predicts the effects of changes in the application workload or analyses the potential application speed-up of adding processors, memories, and hardware accelerators into the current multicore architecture.
-It allows a faster turn-around time compared to state-of-the-art instruction-set simulators by an order of magnitude to significantly improve the design of next generation products.
+It predicts the effects of changes in the application workload or analyzes the potential application speed-up of adding processors, memories, and hardware accelerators into the current multicore architecture.
+It creates a faster turn-around time compared to state-of-the-art instruction-set simulators by an order of magnitude to significantly improve the design of next generation products.